 Producing a podcast can seem overwhelming at first.
 But getting started with a podcast does not require expensive equipment, and with the right tools and procedures, it can be quite a lot of fun.
 You could make an excellent podcast using nothing but a modern smartphone if you wanted to.

 You can, however, improve your podcast quality by making just a few simple purchases.
-Here are some things to cover before producing your podcast.
+Here’s a great starting a podcast checklist:

 1. Microphone